 Bill Love is a member of a true U.S. Air Force family.
 He is a former Airman, whose father, mother and brother have all worn Air Force blue.
 He grew up on and around various military installations and spent his early childhood at Edwards AFB, where his lifelong interest in aviation history began.
 Bill is a retired aircraft painter, a published author/contributor and a graduate of Weber State University.
 He has been married to the former Terri Barlow for 32 years.
 They have one daughter, Kelsey, who grew up around the Museum and worked for the Aerospace Heritage Foundation of Utah in various capacities during her college years.

-Not only has Love served faithfully as a Museum volunteer, he has also been employed by the museum as a staffer, art exhibit curator, collections intern, library intern and archival technician.
+Love has served as a Hill Aerospace Museum volunteer since 1988.
+He has also been employed by the museum as a staffer, art exhibit curator, collections intern, library intern and archival technician.
 He has performed restoration and maintenance work on numerous aircraft and artifacts in the Museum collection and is currently managing the restoration of OOALC Flight Test’s famed F-16A “Little Precious.”
-In addition, he serves as audiovisual technician and videographer for the museum’s Plane Talk lecture series.
+In addition, he serves as audio visual technician and videographer for the museum’s Plane Talk lecture series.

 Bill regards Hill Aerospace Museum as his second home and its staff and volunteer community as his second family.
 His ultimate goal, aside from hitching a ride in an F-16, is to become the first Museum volunteer to achieve a half century of service.